New York, New York

 Short list of career highlights:

-Steve Terry is the Vice President of Research & Development at Electronic Theatre Controls, the Madison Wisconsin-based lighting manufacturer.
-In that capacity, he leads the team that is responsible for global development of new products.
+Steve Terry is currently the Director of Standards and Industry relations at ETC. From 2004-2017, he was the Vice President of Research and Development at ETC, where he led the team that was responsible for global development of new products.

 Steve Terry began his professional career as the Production Electrician for the Dance Theatre of Harlem in 1971.
 He toured the world in that capacity for over five years, and the experience gained in that position served as the basis for many of Mr. Terry’s designs of touring equipment for the lighting rental market.